workleap/wl-extensions-openapi/README.md

 TypedResults uses obtains the JsonOptions from `Microsoft.AspNetCore.Http.Json.JsonOptions`.
 If you are using IActionResult return types, typically, you would configure `Microsoft.AspNetCore.Mvc.JsonOptions` which also configure the JsonSerializerOptions for SwashBuckle.
 To use this library, you need to configure both JsonOptions.

-We offer an extension method which contains a default configuration of both methods through `ConfigureStandardJsonOptions()`.
+We offer an extension method which contains a default configuration of both methods through `ConfigureStandardJsonSerializerOptions()`.
 ```cs
 services.ConfigureOpenApiGeneration()
     .GenerateMissingOperationId() // Optional